jasonad123/Transit-TV/README.md

 ## Getting started
 1. Request API access

-Go the the [Transit API page](https://transitapp.com/apis) and request access to the an API key.
-Keep in mind that to have a Transit-TV running 24/7 you'll need a paid API key as the free plan won't be enough.
+Go the the [Transit API page](https://transitapp.com/apis) and request access to the API.
 When you have the API key, you can place it in your environment file.

 > `.env` for local development using `pnpm`